 This morning, the challenge roster was officially closed to anyone who had not synced the last day (February 28), and results are now final.
 Ryan Solt (my children’s ministry counterpart) and I ended up tying for #FIRSTplace!
 Several other friends did really well too!

 Now before you start giving me grief about why we tied, hear me out.
 I am not a runner in any way, shape, or form.
 I have never participated in any athletic challenge in my entire life, other than running a couple 5Ks where I was in it to be with friends more than to actually win.
 Believe me when I say, there is NO WAY ON EARTH that I would have made it to first place without Ryan pushing me there all the way to the end.
-He got sick, I got sick, he had shin splits, I hurt an ankle and had about a million blisters…but the point is, we made it to the top together, and we had so much support from others along the way as well!
+He got sick, I got sick, he had shin splints, I hurt an ankle and had about a million blisters…but the point is, we made it to the top together, and we had so much support from others along the way as well!
 (If you think you’re seeing a lesson here, you are.)

 There’s also the fact that if we hadn’t agreed to tie we probably would have both ended up with multiple injuries. #competitivemuch 😉